tannerbyers/Simpgen/README.md

 Opinions:
 ---
-* Posts are written in Markdown
+* Posts are written in Markdown with YAML frontmatter for configurations
-* Markdown posts will have properties at the top of the file which will also include the specified templating (blog post style vs. project post style)
-* I also want a blog post page will add summaries of my posts once they're created

 To Do
 ---